How to Save for a House: Smart Steps to Reach Your Goal Faster

 This full number becomes your long-term goal, so you understand exactly what you’re working toward.

-Figure Out Your Down Payment and Extra Costs
+Step 2: Calculate Your Down Payment and Total Costs

 While most people only consider the down payment when budgeting for a home, there are other costs that come with buying a property, all of which can creep up and catch you off guard.
 Understanding the entire financial picture can prevent surprises.